-How to Get a Business Line of Credit with a Bad Credit Score
+How to Get a Business Line of Credit with Bad Credit

-In addition, if you have a strong business, some lenders may be willing to look past your bad credit score.
+In addition, if the rest of your business is in good standing, some lenders may be willing to look past your bad credit score.
 Either way, to help you improve your chances of qualifying, this post will provide several tips that’ll help you apply for a business line of credit.

 1. Be Honest with Your Business Lender

 There’s no quicker way to ruin your chances of qualifying for additional working capital than to be dishonest with your lender.

 If you have a bad credit score, you won’t be able to hide it from your business lender during the application process.
 Before they determine if you qualify for a credit line, they’ll need to run a credit check and will inevitably find out your scores.

 Instead, be honest about your credit history, and ask your lender if there’s anything you can do to strengthen your application.
 Despite your poor credit, they may be willing to provide you with financing, but you may receive higher interest rates and a smaller credit line amount.

 While honesty won’t necessarily get you approved, dishonesty will ensure the lender rejects your application.

 2. Take Steps to Improve Your Business Credit Score